Python3pkg/CheesePrism/README.rst

     the index.
 Currently this utilizes some state change on GET but does remain idempotent (to be fixed soon).

+See **Pip cache syncing** below for a final way to populate your index.

 JSON API
 --------